RIPE NCC in the News

 - Putting Africa on the Internet Measurement Map

-Availability and security of the Internet are likely to be boosted in Africa following a three-way partnership to gather Internet data for network operators.
 Layer 2 Internet Exchange Point (IXP) NAPAfrica and Workonline Communications, a provider of wholesale IP transit and transport services based in Sub-Saharan Africa, have teamed up with the RIPE NCC to gather Internet data that will help network operators gain further visibility into the structure of the African Internet.
+(Source: ITWeb).

 - CRA Conducts Workshop for IPv6 Implementation